Embedded polymeric insert for increased toughness of adhesive bonded joint

 - Automotive parts, including body in white, aerospace structures, and other lightweight components that make use of CFRPs.

-- The proposed technique allows for an improved bonding of CFRPs and may have important implications in the field of damage repair/patching in the above mentioned fields.
+- The improved bonding of CFRPs may have important implications in the field of damage repair/patching in the above-mentioned fields.

 - It allows to increase the resistance to fracture;

-- Significantly delay the growth of cracks and extend the service life before repair.
+- It significantly delay the growth of cracks and extend the service life before repair.